dslab-epfl/svshi/README.md

 1. Run `./build_docker.sh` to build the image
 2. Run `./run_docker.sh` to run the docker container.
 It opens a `sh` instance in the container with the current directory mapped to `/pwd` in the container
+3. In `/home/maki/svshi` is the repo copied
+4. `svshi` command is accessible

 ## Supported devices